nuwanwp/Certification/Implement and manage storage.md

 4. Storage File Data Privileged Contributor - Allows read, write, delete, and modify ACLs in Azure file shares by overriding existing ACLs.
 5. Storage File Data Privileged Reader - Allows read access in Azure file shares by overriding existing ACLs.

+- Data Transfer
+- Azure File Sync ( allows cloud tiering.
+Use Azure File Sync if you need a hybrid cloud file solution with bi-directional sync between on-prem file servers and Azure Files./ No direct support for region wise copy.
+Files must be manually copied to another storage account in the new region)
+- Azure Storage Mover (Use Azure Storage Mover for large-scale migrations of structured data between storage types (e.g., from SMB to Azure Files or from NFS to Azure Blob) / designed for migrating storage across Azure regions.)
+- AzCopy tool (Use AzCopy for fast, scriptable, one-time data transfers between local machines and Azure Storage./  can copy between storage accounts in different regions.)

 - Azure Files offers two options for how your data is replicated in the primary region : LRS, GRS
 - Redundancy in a secondary region :- .(GRS or GZRS) for standard SMB file shares.
 Premium file shares and NFS file shares must use LRS or ZRS.